emissary-ingress/emissary/user-guide/consul-connect-ambassador.md

 ### Create the TLSContext

-You will need to tell Ambassador Edge Stackto use the certificate issued by Consul for `mTLS` with upstream services.
+You will need to tell Ambassador Edge Stack to use the certificate issued by Consul for `mTLS` with upstream services.
 This is accomplished by configuring a `TLSContext` to store the secret.

   ```yaml
   ---